 The ground surface elevations at the test hole locations were surveyed by Paterson personnel based on available topographic survey plans.
-The ground survey elevations at the test hole locations are referenced to a temporary benchmark, consisting of the finished floor of the an existing building with a geodetic elevation of 51.625 m.
+The ground survey elevations at the test hole locations are referenced to the 'Job Bench Mark #4, consisting of the bolt in the side of the existing foundation wall with an assigned geodetic elevation of 54.342 m provided on the drawing prepared by DSEL.
 The locations of the test holes and the ground surface elevations for each test hole are presented on Drawing PG3202-2 - Site Plan - Existing Conditions in Appendix 2.